 Increasingly, the Centers for Medicare and Medicaid Services (CMS), as well as many private health plans, are encouraging and even requiring patients to seek orthopedic care at COEs to obtain reimbursement for services or receive full coverage.

 Spine surgery is especially COE-friendly because these surgeries are typically elective and can vary tremendously in their costs and complication rates.
 Being designated as a COE not only brings hospitals recognition as a local, regional or even national spine care leader, but it also helps them stand out from competitors in a crowded, consumer-driven market.
-For many patients, surgery is a scary prospect, and they want assurance that the hospital they choose adheres to the highest standards of safety and has a strong track record of positive results, explains Brent Ford, clinical director, HealthTrust inSight Advisory–Medical Device Management.
+For many patients, surgery is a scary prospect, and they want assurance that the hospital they choose adheres to the highest standards of safety and has a strong track record of positive results, explains Brent Ford, former clinical director, HealthTrust inSight Advisory–Medical Device Management.

 “A COE designation conveys that a facility is committed to high-quality, efficient care,” Ford says.
 “This is attractive to payers, physicians and, most importantly, to patients.”

 Perks of Spine Surgery Certification

 • Demonstrates commitment to a higher standard of service

 • Offers a framework for organizational structure and management

 • Provides a competitive edge in the marketplace